webfm/defect-app/sync.md

 Step 5
 ------
-If conflict dtected, give summary report if conflicts in a modal view i.e.
+If conflict detected, give summary report if conflicts in a modal view i.e.

     "You no longer have permssion to create site work issue, please contact your project manager" "20 site issue contains invalid data"